poolifier/poolifier/docs/api.md

 This method is available on both pool implementations and returns a boolean promise.

-### `pool.listTaskFunctionNames()`
+### `pool.listTaskFunctionsProperties()`

-This method is available on both pool implementations and returns an array of the task function names.
+This method is available on both pool implementations and returns an array of the task function properties.

 ### `pool.setDefaultTaskFunction(name)`